-Babcock moved to Cincinnati following a successful six-season run as the head coach of the Spokane Chiefs of the Western Hockey League (1994-95 through 1999-2000).
-He compiled a regular-season record of 228-173-29 in Spokane.
+Babcock moved to Cincinnati following a successful six-year run as the head coach of the Spokane Chiefs of the Western Hockey League (1994-95 through 1999-2000).
+He compiled a regular season record of 228-173-29 in Spokane.
 He was twice named WHL Coach of the Year (1996 and 2000) and was selected as head coach of the 2000 WHL West Division All-Star Team.

 In 1993-94, his only season with the Lethbridge Pronghorns of Canadian Interuniversity Sport (CIS), Babcock guided his team to a national championship winning the CIS University Cup and was named CIS Coach of the Year.

-Babcock, 49, has also represented his native Canada at several international competitions.
-In 1997, he earned the honor of coaching Team Canada at the World Junior Championships in Switzerland.
+Babcock, 51, has also represented his native Canada at several international competitions.
+Most notably, he became the only coach in hockey history to lead his country to a gold medal victory in consecutive Olympic appearances after guiding Canada for both the 2010 Winter Olympics in Vancouver and the 2014 Winter Games in Sochi, Russia.
+The 2014 Canadian Olympic Team was one of the most dominant in the tournament’s history, as they never trailed during the tournament and surrendered just three goals against during their perfect 6-0 run.
+Babcock’s first international coaching experience came in 1997, when he earned the honor of coaching Team Canada at the World Junior Championships in Switzerland.
 Under his guidance, Canada secured gold with a 2-0 win over the United States in the championship game.
 In 2004, he led Team Canada to a gold medal at the World Championships in Prague as the Canadians posted a 7-1-1 overall record and defeated Sweden 5-3 in the tournament final.
 He became the first Canadian coach to serve as bench boss for both the World Junior and World Championship teams.
-Babcock recently led Canada to a gold medal at the 2010 Olympic Winter Games in Vancouver and became the first coach to win all three components of the International Ice Hockey Federation’s Triple Gold Club (World Championships, Olympics and Stanley Cup).
+Babcock then led Canada to a gold medal at the 2010 Olympic Winter Games in Vancouver and became the first coach to win all three components of the International Ice Hockey Federation’s Triple Gold Club (World Championships, Olympics and Stanley Cup).

 Away from the rink, Babcock is involved in several charitable causes.
-He is a staunch supporter of organizations focused on raising money for pediatric cancer research, including the Jeffrey Thomas Hayden Foundation, an organization created to increase awareness about pediatric brain tumors while providing education and support to affected families.
+He is a staunch supporter of organizations focused on raising money for cancer research for kids, including the Jeffrey Thomas Hayden Foundation, an organization created to increase awareness about pediatric brain tumors while providing education and support to affected families.
 He is also an avid supporter of the Children’s Hospital of Michigan, hosting patients at every Red Wings home game and making frequent visits to the hospital throughout the season.
-Babcock is also active in the Salvation Army’s annual fundraising efforts in Metro Detroit, serving as a bell ringer to support the cause over the last seven holiday seasons.
+Babcock continues to be active in the Salvation Army’s annual fundraising efforts around Metro Detroit as well, serving as a bell ringer to support the cause over the last nine holiday seasons.

-Mike and his wife, Maureen, reside in Northville, MI., and have three children, Allie, Michael and Taylor.
+Mike and his wife, Maureen, reside in Northville and have three children, Allie, Michael and Taylor.